RenanZanelato/Database.MongoDB.Migration/README.md

-# MongoMigration
+# MongoDBMigration
-MongoMigration is a simple library open-sorce that facilitates MongoDB database migration through a version-based migration system.
+MongoDBMigration is a simple library open-sorce that facilitates MongoDB database migration through a version-based migration system.
 It provides a convenient way to manage and execute MongoDB database migrations in a controlled and organized manner.

 # Features
 * Supports multiple MongoDB instances